 Chapter 2.
-Planning for your SAN Volume Controller installation
+SAN Volume Controller physical installation planning

-Before the IBM service representative can set up your SAN Volume Controller environment, you must verify that the prerequisite conditions for the SAN Volume Controller, the uninterruptible power supply (UPS), and redundant ac power switch installation are met.

-- 1. Does your physical site meet the environment requirements for the SAN Volume Controller, UPS, and the redundant ac power switch? - 2.
+Before the IBM service representative can set up your SAN Volume Controller environment, you must verify that the prerequisite conditions for the SAN Volume Controller, the uninterruptible power supply, and optional redundant ac power switch installation are met.
+This information considers only the models that are currently available to purchase.
+For information on all supported models, see the IBM System Storage SAN Volume Controller: Service Guide .
+Does your physical site meet the environment requirements for the SAN Volume Controller, uninterruptible power supply, and the redundant ac power switch?
 Do you have adequate rack space for your hardware?
-Ensure you have the following rack space for your components: - The SAN Volume Controller: One Electronic Industries Alliance (EIA) unit high for each node. - The 2145 uninterruptible power supply (2145 UPS): Two EIA units high for each 2145 UPS. - The 2145 uninterruptible power supply-1U (2145 UPS-1U): One EIA unit high for each 2145 UPS-1U. - If you are using a redundant ac power switch: One EIA unit high for each redundant ac power switch - 3.
-Do you have power distribution units in the rack to provide power to the UPS units or redundant ac power switch units?

-A clearly visible and accessible emergency power off switch is required.

-If you are using the redundant ac power switch, two independent power circuits are required.
+Ensure you have the following rack space for your components: The SAN Volume Controller: One Electronic Industries Alliance (EIA) unit high for each node.
+The 2145-1U uninterruptible power supply: One EIA unit high for each 2145-1U uninterruptible power supply. • If you are using a redundant ac power switch: One EIA unit high for each redundant ac power switch 3 .
+Do the power circuits you will be using have sufficient capacity and the correct sockets for your SAN Volume Controller installation?
+I A clearly visible and accessible emergency power off switch is required.
+I If you are using the redundant ac power switch, two independent power circuits are required.
 One circuit connects to the redundant ac power switch main input and the other circuit connects to the redundant ac power switch backup input.

-- 4. Have you provided appropriate connectivity by preparing your environment? - 5.
-Do you have a keyboard and display available in the event that a service action is required?
+4. Have you provided appropriate connectivity by preparing your environment?
+5. Do you have a keyboard and display available in the event that a service action is required?
 The SAN Volume Controller 2145-8G4 requires a USB keyboard.
+6. Do you have adequate space available and power for the IBM System Storage Productivity Center?

-Preparing your SAN Volume Controller 2145-8G4 environment
+SAN Volume Controller 2145-8G4 environment requirements